Nishi-Kanazawa Station: Lines

-Nishi-Kanazawa Station is served by the Hokuriku Main Line, and is 172.9 kilometers from the start of the line at Daishōji.
+Nishi-Kanazawa Station is served by the IR Ishikawa Railway Line, and is 42.7 kilometers from the start of the line at Daishōji.

 Station layout

 The station consists of one island platform connected to the station building by a footbridge.
-The station is unmanned.
+The station is unstaffed.

 Platforms

 History

 Nishi-Kanazawa Station opened on 1 August 1912 as Nonoichi Station (野々市駅).
 It was renamed to its present name on 1 October 1925.
-With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.
+With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of West Japan Railway Company (JR West).

+On 16 March 2024, the station came under the aegis of the IR Ishikawa Railway due to the extension of the Hokuriku Shinkansen from Kanazawa to Tsuruga.

+Adjacent stations

 Passenger statistics

 In fiscal 2015, the station was used by an average of 2,628 passengers daily (boarding passengers only).